Energy save switch to night mode

 WHERE NEXT?

-Our focus is to join arms with fashion entrepreneurs to elevate the conversation on fashion and beauty and how brand owners can make procurement decisions that have a positive impact.
+Romilly Wilde's focus is to join arms with fashion entrepreneurs to elevate the conversation on fashion and beauty and how brand owners can make procurement decisions that have a positive impact.
 Instead of relying on outside organisations to audit your commitment, your own business should self-assess and own the decisions based on a future that is both conscious and commercial.
 Opening your eyes and asking questions, getting involved and enquiring.
-Knowledge is key to getting insights, and once you see first-hand the toxic filth that the beauty industry spews into our environment, somewhow the ‘beauty’ part vanishes into insignificance.
+Knowledge is key to getting insights, and once you see first-hand the toxic filth that the beauty industry spews into our environment, somehow the ‘beauty’ part vanishes into insignificance.

 LOGIN TO ACCESS THE MEMBERS’ ZONE OR YOUR SUBSCRIBER ACCOUNT